DiddiLeija/text_formatter/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: enhancement, Please triage this
+labels: Please triage this, enhancement
 assignees: ''

 ---